moosch/sdl2-starter-project/README.md

 This will have you set up with basic asset loading of images, audio and fonts.
 A set of functions to render objects, update them over with with a `delta_time` float, and handle timing so that you get consistent frames-per-second on (almost) all machines.

-## NOTE
+**NOTE:**

 This is a work in progress.
-I will be adding to it a lot and making quality of life improvements.
+I will be adding to it a lot and making improvements.
 However the basics are already there to start building a 2D game, without an engine.
 It's fun!

 ## Get Started